w3f/polkadot-wiki/docs/learn/how-to/delegate-voting-power.md

 ![](../../assets/how-to/65032408487.png)

 3\.
-Click on the "Submit Transaction" button, review and sign the transaction on your wallet, and that's it, you just undelegated all your voting power for the selected track!
+Click on the "Submit Transaction" button, review and sign the transaction on your wallet, and that's it, you just undelegated all your voting power for the selected track.

 !!! warning "ATTENTION"